AlexanderPaulStevens/Assessing-the-Robustness-in-Predictive-Process-Monitoring-through-Adversarial-Attacks/README.md

 *Long short-term memory neural networks (LSTM) and Convolutional Neural Network( CNN)*
 - Experiment_ML_Attack_Test (GC).py

 We acknowledgde the work provided by [Building Interpretable Models for Business Process Prediction using Shared and Specialised Attention Mechanisms](https://github.com/ZhipengHe/Shared-and-Specialised-Attention-based-Interpretable-Models) for their attention-based bidirectional LSTM architecture to create the long short-term neural networks with attention layers visualisations.
+In this paper, they use the attributes resource, activity and time and the two former categorical attributes are one-hot encoded (OHE).
+We have extended this work by allowing different case and event attributes.
+Here, the categorical attributes are OHE and the dynamic attributes are inserted into an LSTM (to learn the dynamic behaviour).

 Finally, the folder PDF contains the high-resolution figures (PDF format) that have been used in the paper.